quantify-os/quantify-scheduler/docs/usage.rst

 The (quantum) gate-level description is an idealized mathematical description of the operations.
 In this describtion operations are `quantum gates <https://en.wikipedia.org/wiki/Quantum_logic_gate>`_  that act on idealized qubits as part of a `quantum circuit <https://en.wikipedia.org/wiki/Quantum_circuit>`_.
 Operations can be represented by (idealized) unitaries acting on qubits which are represented here as strings (e.g., "q0", "q1", "qubit_left", etc.).
-Valid qubits are strings that appear in the device_config.json file.
+Valid qubits are strings that appear in the :ref:`device configuration file<Device configuration file>` used when compiling the schedule.
-Qubits are a valid :class:`~quantify.scheduler.Resource`.
 The :mod:`~quantify.scheduler.gate_library` contains common gates (including the measurement operation).

 .. note::
   Stricly speaking a measurement is not a gate as it cannot be described by a unitary.
-However, as it is a fundamental building block of circuit diagrams, we include it at this level of abstraction.
+However, it is a fundamental building block of circuit diagrams and therefore included at this level of abstraction.

-..
-  This explanation is correct and very common, but possibly very confusing to the non-expert.
-Please help me make this a clearer explanation. - MAR

 A :class:`~quantify.scheduler.Schedule` containing operations can be visualized using as a circuitdiagram using :func:`quantify.scheduler.visualization.circuit_diagram.circuit_diagram_matplotlib`.